DL-Thompson/DL-Thompson.github.io/education.md

 title: Education
 subtitle: This section contains information on my education including degrees, classes, accomplishments, and other information.
 use-site-title: true
+comments: true
 ---

 ***

 ### Co-Lin Community College (2009 - 2011)
 - Computer Science A.A.
-(Transfered), 4.0 GPA
+(Incomplete, Transferred), 4.0 GPA

 I began my education at a small community college located in Wesson, Mississippi.
 I enrolled in the Computer Science program in order to obtain an Associates Degree.
 During my brief time there, I achieved several things.
 An essay I wrote titled ”Robotic Automation and the Future Economy” took 3rd place in a school wide competition and was published in the [school's yearly periodical]({{ site.baseurl }}/papers/microcosm_2011.pdf).
 I also received the Beal Family Scholarship which is awarded to the Computer Science student with the highest GPA.